 In July 2003, Dr. Charis Eng announced that as a result of DNA tests on samples of Merrick’s hair and bone, she had determined that Merrick certainly suffered Proteus syndrome, and may have had Neurofibromatosis Type I as well.

 Joseph or John?

 While Joseph Merrick is better known as John Merrick, it is not his birth name.
 Sir Frederick Treves recalled the name as such in his memoirs.
 It is unclear if Treves recalled details incorrectly or if Joseph Merrick went by John.

 Michael Jackson reportedly tried to buy Merrick’s bones from the Royal London Hospital in 1987.
 He later ridiculed the idea and The Elephant Man featured in his 1989 Leave Me Alone video.

 Scroll through to the sideshow section and you’ll find MJ dancing with the bones of an ‘elephant man’.

 Royal London Hospital Museum

-A small museum exists on the hospital grounds in the former crypt of St Philip with St Augustine church (the church was completed in 1892 shortly after Joseph’s death).
-It holds a number of items related to Joseph – including his iconic cloak and hood and a full-size replica of his skeleton.
+Sadly now permanently closed, this was a small museum on the hospital grounds in the former crypt of St Philip with St Augustine church (the church was completed in 1892 shortly after Joseph’s death).
+It held a number of items related to Joseph – including his iconic cloak and hood and a full-size replica of his skeleton.

-Visitors can watch a reflective documentary about ‘The Elephant Man’ detailing his life, death at the hospital and his friendship with his doctor.
+Visitors could watch a reflective documentary about ‘The Elephant Man’ detailing his life, death at the hospital and his friendship with his doctor.

-Also at the museum is a display about Jack the Ripper and associated forensic equipment and operating tools.
-There’s a display about WWI hero nurse Edith Cavell, who was executed in 1915 after helping up to 200 men evade capture, plus more about healthcare in the East End.
+The museum also had a display about Jack the Ripper and associated forensic equipment and operating tools.
+And a display about WWI hero nurse Edith Cavell who was executed in 1915 after helping up to 200 men evade capture, plus more about healthcare in the East End.